-Fugitives precluded from participating in proceedings
+99. Fugitives precluded from participating in proceedings

-- 99. A person - - (a) who has been summoned or warned to appear in court on a specific date or otherwise made aware that he or she has to appear in court on a specific date and failed to appear in court on that date; or - (b) in respect of whom a warrant for his or her arrest has been issued and whose attendance in court cannot be secured in spite of all reasonable steps having been taken to execute the warrant, must not participate in any proceedings under Chapter 5 or 6 for as long as he or she continues to fail to appear in court or that warrant for arrest remains in force and unexecuted.
+A person -

+- (a) who has been summoned or warned to appear in court on a specific date or otherwise made aware that he or she has to appear in court on a specific date and failed to appear in court on that date; or - (b) in respect of whom a warrant for his or her arrest has been issued and whose attendance in court cannot be secured in spite of all reasonable steps having been taken to execute the warrant, must not participate in any proceedings under Chapter 5 or 6 for as long as he or she continues to fail to appear in court or that warrant for arrest remains in force and unexecuted.

-Regulations
+100. Regulations

-- 100. (1) The Minister may make regulations - - (a) with regard to the fees referred to in section 29(3)(c) and 55(2); - (b) with regard to the nature of the information contemplated in section 9 and the manner in which it is to be reported; - (c) with regard to the form and manner in which any notice, summons or other legal process required to be prepared, executed or served under this Act is to be prepared, executed or served; - (c) to prescribe from time to time the maximum allowable costs for legal services provided in connection with an application for a restraint order, a preservation of property order, confiscation order or a forfeiture order or the defending of a criminal charge which may be met out of property that is subject to a restraint order; - (d) providing for any matter which is required or permitted to be or may be prescribed under any provision of this Act; and
+- (1) The Minister may make regulations - - (a) with regard to the fees referred to in section 29(3)(c) and 55(2); - (b) [paragraph (b) deleted by Act 10 of 2008]

+- (c) with regard to the form and manner in which any notice, summons or other legal process required to be prepared, executed or served under this Act is to be prepared, executed or served; - (c) to prescribe from time to time the maximum allowable costs for legal services provided in connection with an application for a restraint order, a preservation of property order, confiscation order or a forfeiture order or the defending of a criminal charge which may be met out of property that is subject to a restraint order; - (d) providing for any matter which is required or permitted to be or may be prescribed under any provision of this Act; and - (e) providing for any matter which he or she may consider necessary or expedient to prescribe or to regulate in order to achieve the objects of this Act.